pokt-network/governance/constitution/constitution.md

 ### Judiciary

 4.28.
-Any Voter can challenge actions, if they think the action violates this Constitution, and offer a settlement up to the amount staked by the proposer of the action.
-The proposer of the action can then choose to either accept the settlement, cancelling their action, or stake more collateral to raise a dispute.
+Any Voter can challenge Governance Transactions, if they think the transaction violates this Constitution, and offer a settlement up to the amount staked by the submitter of the transaction.
+The submitter of the transaction can then choose to either accept the settlement, cancelling the transaction, or stake more collateral to raise a dispute.
 The outcome of disputes under this Judiciary function will be determined per ‘3.
 Arbitration’.

 ### Citizens